Gratheon/website/about/company/Volunteers/index.md

 Volunteering means you work for free, because you’re **motivated** by other things:

-- Believing in [Company mission](../../purpose/Company%20mission.md), trying to help [👨🏻‍🚀 Backyard beekeepers](../../clients/👨🏻‍🚀%20Backyard%20beekeepers.md) and the 🐝 bees
+- You want to learn and become a beekeeper, believing in [Company mission](../../purpose/Company%20mission.md), trying to help [👨🏻‍🚀 Backyard beekeepers](../../clients/👨🏻‍🚀%20Backyard%20beekeepers.md) and the 🐝 bees
 - Gaining open-source proof of experience you can use at applying to other jobs & positions (ex. you are a student and you want to show contribution with CAD model or typescript code)
 - Learning something new in the area that you are not yet familiar with (ex.
 IoT if you are a web developer)
-- You want to learn and become a beekeeper
-- Having more freedom of trying oneself in different **role**, compared to an established enterprise where entry barrier is so high (ex. trying to be an engineer if you are a PM)
+- Having more freedom of trying oneself in different **role**, compared to an established enterprise where entry barrier is so high
+  (ex.
+Trying to be an engineer if you are a PM)
-- Teaching others if you are experienced in one area (ex.
-ML to backend engineers)
+- Teaching others if you are experienced in one area (ex. as Robotics engineer streaming lessons on twitch & youtube)

+## How
+Before you start, be prepared that in startups like ours, in opposite to large companies, you won't be explicitly told what to do.
+You pretty much need to find the work yourself of what you feel helps the project (and you) the most.
+[Adapt to change 🏕️](../Culture%20and%20values%20🫀/Adapt%20to%20change%20🏕️.md)

+As we are in volunteer mode, its expected that people are contributing with different levels of their `activity`.
+So if you collaborate with others, do not expect much.
+People may suddenly disappear due to personal reasons (family, work, study etc).
+Lower your expectations as lower entry barrier for volunteers.
+[Humbly kind 🧸](../Culture%20and%20values%20🫀/Humbly%20kind%20🧸.md)

-## Steps
+## What to do

 You can contribute by following these steps:

 1. [**Join our discord**](https://discord.gg/PcbP4uedWj)